 Last July, we published a landmark report with the University of Warwick examining the state of the arts in the UK across five interconnected health metrics.

-The charts don’t provide a comprehensive picture, or a universal one (two of them illustrate data that only applies to England).
-They are only snapshots of the broader situation, but we believe that they are striking snapshots that warrant attention.
+The charts don’t paint a comprehensive picture, or a universal one (two reflect data that is only available in or only applies to England).
+But they are vivid snapshots of a broader landscape, and together, they tell a striking story.

 So let’s revisit our five health metrics – in no particular order: